tomfanhm/cheat-sheet/src/content/documentation/oracle.md

 ### SELECT

-- Specifies columns to be retrieved
+- Specifies columns to be retrieved.

 ```sql
 SELECT